asrob-uc3m/robotDevastation-developer-manual/robots/README.md

 sudo loadkeys --verbose es
 ```
 - Activate `ssh` as indicated in https://www.raspberrypi.org/documentation/remote-access/ssh/
-- You can temporarily connect to a wireless network via (append password on command as required):
+- You can temporarily connect to a wireless network via (append `key password` to command if required):
 ```bash
 sudo iwconfig wlan0 essid ASROB
 ```